andrewbolster/andrewbolster.github.io/_posts/2021-07-22-counting-tabs-and-background-tasks-taunting-goodharts-demon.md

 ---
+date: 2021-07-22 10:58 +0000
 layout: post
+tags:
+- Windows
+- MQTT
+- Influx
+- Firefox
+- Grafana
+- Tabs
+- API
+- Task Scheduler
+- Scripting
+- Python
+- Crontab
 title: 'Counting Tabs and Background Tasks: Taunting Goodharts Demon'
-date: 2021-07-22 10:58 +0000
 ---

 This was going to be a really quick post yesterday, but I've spent the guts of a day (between actual work) just getting the _simplest_ bit of this working.

 ## The intent